Software Engineering- Bachelor of Science in Software Engineering

 |Total Credit Hours||99-105|

-Software engineering majors are required to take at least 32 hours of mathematics, statistics, and natural science courses.
+Software Engineering majors are required to take at least 31 hours of mathematics, statistics, and natural science courses.
 Mathematics courses must be selected from courses at or beyond MTH 151.

-See the department for a list of specialization areas or consult with your faculty advisor to define a custom specialization area.
+See the department for a list of specialization areas.